-Canberra’s cold winter and hot summers make it suited to growing apples.
-Nothing tastes better than a crunchy apple picked straight from the tree.
-We also love the fact they have pretty blossom and provide shade.
-Whether you prefer a Granny Smith, a Pink Lady or a Fuji we’ve put together our top tips for helping you grow apples in Canberra and country gardens in the surrounding region.
+Nothing tastes better than a crunchy apple picked straight from the tree, and Canberra’s cold winter and hot summers make it perfectly suited to apple growing.
+We love the fact these trees have pretty blossom and provide shade.
+Whether you prefer a Granny Smith, a Pink Lady or a Fuji, we’ve put together our top tips for helping you grow apples in Canberra and country gardens in the surrounding region.

-Variety is crucial to ensuring a bountiful harvest.
+Variety is critical to ensuring a bountiful harvest.
 Many apple trees are not self-pollinating and need a different variety close-by to set fruit.
-So if you want a lot of fruit you will need two trees or make sure you buy a self pollinating tree.
+If you want a lot of fruit, you will need two trees or to make sure you buy a self-pollinating tree.
 You can also get multi-graft apple trees that grow more than one variety which means you won’t need more than one tree.
-Buying the short, compact dwarf varieties is a great solution for smaller Canberra gardens.
-The term dwarf relates to the plant size and not to the fruit size.
+Buying the short, compact dwarf varieties is a great solution for smaller Canberra gardens (the term dwarf relates to the plant size and not to the fruit size).
 The smaller varieties are often more disease resistant and bear fruit earlier.
 Ballerina apple trees are tall and skinny and grow to about 4m.
 They can be used as an edible hedge and they don’t need pruning.

 Apples don’t mind the cold but appreciate around 5-6 hours of sunshine and protection from strong winds.
 They aren’t too fussy about the soil but don’t like to be waterlogged or extremely dry.

-Fertilise in spring with a controlled release fertiliser, compost, old manure, and some dynamic lifter to get the best out of your apple trees and give them a long drink once a week over summer and autumn if it’s dry.
+Fertilise in spring with a controlled release fertiliser, compost, old manure, and some dynamic lifter to get the best out of your apple trees.
+Give them a long drink once a week over summer and autumn if it’s dry.
 Most apple trees give a bountiful harvest one year followed by a more modest harvest the next year.